 In 1807, President Thomas Jefferson signed a bill for the "Survey of the Coast," thus establishing the U.S. Coast Survey, the beginning of the oldest scientific agency in the U.S. Government.
 In 1878, it was renamed the U.S. Coast and Geodetic Survey.
 Initially, the U.S. Coast Survey was part of the Department of the Treasury.
 In 1904, it was transferred to the Department of Commerce and Labor, and in 1970 it became an office within NOAA.

 The following table summarizes the publication history of the annual reports of the U.S. Coast and Geodetic Survey from 1837 to 1965.
 These reports and their appendices contain articles and reports on the many scientific and technological activities of the Coast Survey.
+A bibliography to the reports' appendices can be found here.

 To display an annual report, click on the drop-down list located within the table to choose the year, then click the "View Report" button.
 Articles are in PDF format and require the free Adobe Reader.